mortrevere/snips/README.md

 ```

 This will be used as a starting point for other utils and to keep track of the state of your snip build.
+The `BUILT` column let you know if you have any differences between your local .md files and your build file.

 ### TODO